 They differ in that a dentist will take impressions (molds) of your mouth before obtaining complete or partial dentures from a dental technician.

-A professional dental technician will make a whole set of dentures for you without requiring you to visit your dentist (although you should still have regular dental check-ups with your dentist).
+A professional dental technician will make a whole set of denture for you without requiring you to visit your dentist (although you should still have regular dental check-ups with your dentist).
 Your mouth impressions will be utilized to create a trial one.

 The dentist or expert dental technician will install this in your mouth so you can decide how well it fits and looks.